nanvel/blog/2015/12/swift-notes.md

 #### Generic

-Generic code enablws you to write reusable fucntions and type that can work with any type.
+Generic code enables you to write reusable functions and type that can work with any type.

 ```bash
   1> func doublePrint<T>(a: T) {